Tenant FAQs

 HOW TO VIEW A PROPERTY

 Please note: properties listed as “By Appointment Only” are currently occupied.
-Please be respectful of the current occupant’s privacy and do not visit these properties unless your visit has been scheduled and announced by Sweyer Property Management.
+Please be respectful of the current occupant’s privacy and do not visit these properties unless your visit has been scheduled and announced by SPM Residential Services.

 • If I've found a property I'd like to see, how do I schedule a showing?